Johannes Chan: Pro-vice-chancellor selection controversy

 Thought to be front-runner for the post of pro-vice-chancellor for staffing and resources of the University of Hong Kong, and having been unanimously recommended by a search committee of the University in November 2014, Chan was criticised in Wen Wei Po and Ta Kung Pao, two pro-China newspapers, for his liberal pro-democracy stance.
 Wen Wei Po, citing from a then embargoed University Grants Commission report, stated that the HKU Law Faculty had lost its leading research position to Chinese University of Hong Kong when Chan was the dean of the law school.
 The pro-China newspapers accused Chan of allowing the Faculty to be too involved in politics and for not taking steps to prevent his staff Associate Professor Benny Tai from carrying out the turbulent civic movement of Occupy Central.
 For the following nine months Chan was subject to extensive public attacks by the pro-establishment media.
 When the University Grants Commission Report was published, it showed that HKU Law Faculty lost only by a small margin in the research assessment exercise 2014 and HKU has a much larger number of returnable staff than CUHK.
 According to an article written by Kevin Lau in Ming Pao, parties close to the government applied pressure on committee members behind the scenes to block Chan's appointment.
 Chief Executive Leung Chun-ying has been reported to have telephoned members of the committee to persuade them to vote against Chan's appointment, whilst Sophia Kao, member of the Central Policy Unit, admitted that she may have mentioned Chan's candidature to someone "casually" but said she did not recall with whom and in what context.
 CY Leung's lieutenant Fanny Law, who was found to have interfered with institutional autonomy in 2007 whilst she was Education Secretary, categorically denied having intervened.
 Leung also denied allegations he intervened in the selection.

 The council was criticised when it repeatedly deferred the decision to appoint Chan, stating that it should wait until a new provost was in place.
 The decision was repeatedly delayed through votes on 30 June and 28 July.
 On 29 September 2015, the council rejected Chan's appointment (by 12 votes to 8) through a secret ballot in a closed meeting; no reason for the decision was provided.
 Subsequent leakage of the discussions at the council meeting suggested that the reasons for rejection had nothing to do with the merits of his appointment.
 HKU successfully obtained an injunction restraining publications of such leaked information.
-During the period, Chan received a lot of support from academic collegues, students and the community.
+During the period, Chan received a lot of support from academic colleagues, students and the community.
 A number of leading academics from Cambridge University, Melbourne University and New York University made statements testifying to his scholarship, leadership and integrity.